worldbtc/WBTC_sourcecode_POW_POS/README.md

 ===========================
 WBTC is published by NDG Lab Inc.,

-which is owner of Korean Bitcoin exchange (www.coin365.kr).

 The purpose of this coin is for gathering new client and coin market education.

 ===========================